-Most of New Zealand’s Great Rides are steeped in history and offer cyclists a chance to immerse themselves into the local culture.
+Most of New Zealand’s Great Rides are steeped in history and offer cyclists a chance to immerse themselves in the local culture.

 The West Coast is a region with more than its fair share of tales to tell and the Wilderness Trail shares some unique stories of the land and its people.
 The four-day ride from Greymouth to Ross has many historical stops including the majestic Awatuna Homestead at the end of day one.
 This villa style homestead is country charm and luxury at its finest.
 The pioneering spirit of the South Island’s West Coast is evident on the trail with remnants of the Māori pounamu (greenstone) gatherers and the glittering gold rush era to be spotted along the way.